CodeYourFuture/CYF-Workshops/goblin-breakdown/readme.md

 <!--{{<note type="activity" title="Getting Set Up">}}-->

-1. Fork [this repository](https://github.com/CodeYourFuture/CYF-Workshops/tree/70eb059959269ac4377fcf229f776cea0771655a/goblin-breakdown) to your own GitHub account if you have not already.
+1. Fork the [CYF-Workshops repo](https://github.com/CodeYourFuture/CYF-Workshops) to your own GitHub account if you have not already.
 1. Clone the repository to your machine.
 1. Open in VS Code and go to the `goblin-breakdown` folder.
 1. Look at the `contact` folder.
 It contains a file called `index.js`.
 This is where you will write your code.
 Look at `data.json` to see an example of the data returned from the API.